 As a fifth-grade teacher, Melissa Lafever always kept a close eye on a student named Gina, whose mother had passed away.
 Melissa knew Gina was being placed into foster care as a result — but what Melissa didn’t know was how much she would be impacted by the news.
 Melissa and her husband Shawn started the adoption process and welcomed Gina into their family in 2019.
 This year, the Lafever family also welcomed Gina’s brother Dean into the family too.

-When we first talked with Joel and Deborah in 2015, they shared their “all-in” approach to parenting.
-Some of that is just their philosophy of life – if you’re going to do it, do it all the way, with all your heart.
-But, some of the “all-in”-ness was out of necessity: “We were all-in from the moment we met [our boys].
+When we talked with Joel and Deborah in 2015, they shared their “all-in” approach to parenting: if you’re going to do it, do it all the way, with all your heart.
+“We were all-in from the moment we met [our boys].
 We were learning them and they were learning us.
 We had to learn real quick,” laughs Joel.
 It’s been 10 years since the boys’ adoptions were finalized, and the family doesn’t think much about labels like “adopted” or “biological.”
-They’re just family – one that’s doing a lot of living and laughing (and yes, still learning) along the way.

 David and Dayna’s adoption journey led them to adopt four younger children from foster care.
 But once the Atkinsons learned about how many teens in Indiana need forever families, there was no doubt that their journey wasn’t over yet.